 Chronic diarrhea can be a sign of many different things and sometimes extensive tests are needed to find an answer.

-There are two main reasons why you might have diarrhea after eating fish: allergy and poisoning.
+There are two main reasons why you might have diarrhea after eating fish: allergy and poisoning, with a third, parasites gaining momentum.

 If you suspect you have a fish allergy problem then it is important to get proper testing from an allergy specialist.
 Cross contamination can happen during food preparation so it is best to avoid eating in all seafood restaurants and to warn the staff in other restaurants about your problem.